-Thóra was born in 1974 and lives in Iceland.
-She was first elected as an Alternate Director at a shareholders' meeting held on 24 March 2011 and was elected as a director at a shareholders' meeting held on 21 March 2013.
-She is not a shareholder of the Bank.
+Thóra was born in 1974.
+She was first elected as an Alternate Director at the Bank's Annual General Meeting on 24 March 2011.
+She was elected as a Director at the Bank's Annual General Meeting on 21 March 2013.
+She is not a shareholder in the Bank and is an independent Director.
+Thóra is a member of the Board Audit and Risk Committee.

 Thóra gained a degree in law from the University of Iceland in 2000.
 She qualified as a district court attorney in 2002.
 Thóra worked in the insurance business for ten years, from 2000 for Tryggingamidstödin hf. and from 2005 for Sjóvá-Almennar tryggingar hf. as a legal advisor in claims.
-She was director of claims for Sjóvá-Almennar tryggingar hf. from 2006 to 2007 and in 2007 to 2011 was general counsel for Sjóvá-Almennar tryggingar hf.
+She was director of claims for Sjóvá-Almennar tryggingar hf. from 2006 to 2007 and in 2007-2011 was general counsel for Sjóvá-Almennar tryggingar hf.
 Thóra served on behalf of Sjóvá-Almennar tryggingar hf. on the board of International Motor Insurance in Iceland sf. and was an alternate member of the board of the Icelandic Financial Services Association.

-Since 2011, Thóra has worked as a specialist for the School of Law in Reykjavík University, specialising in insurance law, contract law and tort law.
+Since 2011 Thóra has worked as a specialist for the School of Law in Reykjavík University, specializing in insurance law, contract law and tort law.
 Thóra is a member of the Board of VIRK, the Icelandic Rehabilitation Fund, nominated by SA-Confederation of Icelandic Employers, and is an alternate member of the Insurance Complaints Committee, nominated by the Icelandic Financial Services Association.
+She is also chairman of the insurance arbitration committee and the chairman of the seamen's and fishermen's arbitration committee, as appointed by the relevant minister.
+Thóra is also chief editor of the journal "Tímarit lögfræðinga" issued by the Association of Icelandic Lawyers.